HermesProtocol-io/assets/static/blockchains/terra/governance/README.md

     "smartContractAddress": {
         "name": "",
-        "icon": "",             // optional if you want the logo to be shown with the alerts "fixed_config_obj": {   // optional if the smart contract's 'config' query below already has this info "req_token": {
+        "icon": "",             // optional if you want the logo to be shown with the alerts "trigger": {            // Based on the "event logs" section of the TX "type": "",         // Which log index should we look into? eg.: 'execute', 'message', 'wasm', etc.;
+            "key": "",          // The key within the event logs (left side of the table, if looking at Terrascope) "value": ""         // The value that we should find (for the respective key); eg.: 'submit_proposal', 'liquidate', etc.;
+        },
+        "fixed_config_obj": {   // optional if the smart contract's 'config' query below already has this info "req_token": {
                 "address": "token address",